wso2/ETAC/blockchain/blockchain-usecases.md

 * **Implementation:** See the Smart Contracts and Managed Things architecture pattern.

-# Motivation: To fulfil Customer Requests
+# Motivation: Enhance Customer Experiences

 ## Supporting a Receipt
 * **Idea:** Provide a receipt of a message using blockchain.